jpyrich/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-Repo for my files for the Data Science track from Johns Hopkins on Coursera
+Repo for my files for the Data Science courses by Johns Hopkins on Coursera